isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-roller-for-smooth-finish/index.md

 layout: post
 ---

-The best paint [roller](https://pestpolicy.com/best-paint-roller-for-emulsion/) for a smooth finish gives a continuous [paint](https://pestpolicy.com/best-paint-roller-for-popcorn-ceiling/) cover without unnecessary drains when painting, unlike a paintbrush - rollers won't leave paint streaks.
+The best paint [roller](https://pestpolicy.com/best-paint-roller-for-emulsion/)for a smooth finish gives a continuous [paint](https://pestpolicy.com/best-paint-roller-for-popcorn-ceiling/)cover without unnecessary drains when painting, unlike a paintbrush - rollers won't leave paint streaks.

 For both DIY or professional painters, consider roll material, cleaning option, net weight, adjustability mechanism, roll radius, durability, vertical height/length, and flexibility before making your purchase.
 Moreover, it would help buy a roller with a simple design and economical to maintain without sacrificing overall quality.